RoboJackets/robocup-software/docs/source/contributing.rst

 your job to `resolve <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line>`_ those errors.
 By merging changes into your contribution, rather than the other way around, you ensure the act of bringing your code into the team's repository will go smoothly.
 This helps when another member of the team reviews your code as well.

 Now that you have a merged branch, you should push the branch to your GitHub.
-From GitHub, you can make a `pull request <https://help.github.com/articles/using-pull-requests/>`_ from your repository against the team's repository.
+From GitHub, you can make a `pull request <https://help.github.com/articles/using-pull-requests/>`_ from your repository against the team's repository. `Here <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_ is an additional resource for git branching.

 .. note::